This approach will be the main inspiration for the following definition.

 Accommodation Cost is where the model shines.
 It is the cost of the backpropagation algorithm and the subsequent weight updates.
 This is the computational effort required to adjust the knowledge states (weights) to minimize the error between its prediction and the new data point.
 A data point that is consistent with the network’s current knowledge will have a low error and, therefore, a low accommodation cost.
 A data point that is a "surprise" or an "outlier" will have a high error, triggering a large weight adjustment and thus incurring a high accommodation cost. □

 ANN training is a continuous process of assimilation (forward-pass) and accommodation (backpropagation) that defines the information content of each training sample.
-The dual-cost model assimilation-accommodation captures the full complexity of learning as a continuous process, defining the information content of data.
+The dual-cost model assimilation-accommodation captures the full complexity of learning as a continuous process and defines the information content of data.

 Reflexivity is a fundamental phenomenon of logic and computation.
 It occurs when there is a function